-Make sure the holes in your chosen set of brake levers (21a or 21b) and the cams can accept 0.8mm wire.
-21b are for shock absorbing wagons and some Conflats where the lever guard is in the conventional position to the right of the axleguard and 21a is for everything else.
-The levers and cams can then be removed from the fret but note that the small connecting tab between the non-Morton lever and cam should be left intact.
-Once removed from the fret the connecting tab between the cam and the non-Morton brake lever can be folded through 180° with the fold line on the outside.
-Solder a short length of 0.8mm wire through the hole in the Morton cam brake lever.
-This will locate into the top hole on the vee.
-I use a hole drilled into a piece of scrap wood to aid doing this.
-Once soldered in place trim the wire and file so the end is flat.
+Make sure the holes in the brake levers (20) and cams can accept 0.8mm wire.
+The levers and cams can then be removed from the fret but note that the small connecting tab between the lever and cam should be left intact.
+Once removed from the fret the connecting tab between the cam and the brake lever can be folded through 180° with the fold line on the outside.

-The brake levers then need to be bent up as per the prototype clearing the Axleboxes (in the case of shock absorbing wagons) and then cranked for the handle.
+The brake levers then need to be bent up as per the prototype clearing the axleboxes and then cranked for the handle.
 Check on the model and adjust until you are happy with the shape.
 Once you are happy the brake levers can be soldered in place.
-Solder the Morton cam into place in the lower hole on the appropriate vee.